Lost Islands (film)

-Lost Islands (איים אבודים) is a 2008 Israeli film by the writer and director Reshef Levi.
-The film is named after the Australian television series The Lost Islands, which was broadcast in Israel, when the plot takes place.
+Lost Islands (איים אבודים) is a 2008 Israeli comedy-drama film by the writer and director Reshef Levi.
+The film is named after the Australian television series The Lost Islands, which was broadcast in Israel's only channel, when the plot takes place.
 The film was nominated for 14 Ophir Awards, of which it won four.
+It was watched by 280000 people in Israel in the cinemas on 2008, making it the most viewed Israeli film that year.

 The film takes place in the early eighties in Kfar Saba, and tells the story of the Levy family, focusing on twin sons who fall in love with the same girl.

-According to Levy, the film is loosely based on personal experiences of his family, with its many children.
+According to Levi, the film is loosely based on personal experiences of his family, with its many children.